Frequently Asked Questions by Parents

 How does the boarding house work?

-In Rolle, some of the youngest Juniors may be in a co-ed building, where one floor is for boys and one floor is for girls.
+Some of the youngest boys and girls may be in a co-ed building on our main campus in the boys’ side, where one floor is for boys and one floor is for girls.

 What are the rooms like?